Talmage-Hilton/Stat-386-Blog/_posts/2025-05-29-model-explanations.md

   <li>\( x_i \) are input values from the previous layer</li>
   <li>\( w_i \) are weights learned during training</li>
   <li>\( b \) is the bias</li>
+  <li>"activation" is a nonlinear function like ReLU, sigmoid, or tanh</li>
 </ul>
 {% endraw %}

 If you’ve heard of neural networks, you’ve probably heard how amazing they are and how they can handle the most complex datasets or research questions.
 If you’re looking at the math above, you might think it is way too simple of a process to do everything neural networks are capable of.
 To be honest, you’d be right.
 Neural networks are black boxes, meaning it is very hard to understand what is going on while the data is being processed and understood by the model.
 Knowing the activation functions and how they work helps, but it is still a very complex process.
 However, understanding the general idea and understanding the strengths and weaknesses of the model is enough to use neural networks in the right way.
 You may see advertisements from AWS promising “Build a model in one click!”
 While it’s true that you can employ a neural network very easily, it can be dangerous if you don’t know what it’s doing, how it’s handling your data, or how to interpret the results.